Our minimally invasive technique for eardrum repair can fix a hole or tear in the eardrum.

 What to Expect

 Dr. Davis can repair smaller ear drum perforations in the office under local anesthesia using a microscope for visualization.
 He uses a tiny piece of fat removed through a hidden incision in the back of the ear lobe to repair the hole.
-Some ear drum perforations, particularly larger ones, need to be repair in a nearby operating room; however, in most patients he can accomplish this using a minimally invasive endoscopic technique that does not require an incision behind the ear.
+Some ear drum perforations, particularly larger ones, need to be repaired in a nearby operating room; however, in most patients he can accomplish this using a minimally invasive endoscopic technique that does not require an incision behind the ear.
 The procedure takes about 90 minutes and patients can go home the same day.
 Medications are prescribed to control any discomfort and the ear must remain dry during the healing period, which lasts about 4 weeks.

 *Results may vary and are not guaranteed*